This article looks at using portable Bluetooth speakers in the classroom.

 - Copy the whole directory structure to your mobile phone

-That will take an hour or so to do, but you only have to do it once.
+That will take you about an hour or so to do, but you only have to do it once.
 After that, you can start to reap the benefits.

-You can then place the portable Bluetooth speaker in the middle of the class and quickly select the required sound file on the phone.
+You can then place the portable Bluetooth speakers in the middle of the class and quickly select the required sound file on the phone.

 Everyone can hear the listening exercises properly and the quality is exceptional.

-The really cool thing is that all of the equipment needed will fit in your pocket.
+The really cool thing is that all of the equipment needed (i.e. portable Bluetooth speakers and smartphones) will fit easily in your pocket.
+You can put the days of lugging heavy and unwieldy equipment around firmy behind you.

 Where to get the necessary stuff

-This is where it gets potentially awkward, because software becomes outdated, new versions of hardware and software are available on an almost daily basis and any definite recommendation will be out of date very quickly.
+This is where it gets potentially awkward, because software quickly becomes outdated, new versions of hardware and software are available on an almost daily basis and any definite recommendation will be out of date the moment I make the recommendation.
+Such is the nature of computers these days.

-Also important to note that there will be different software options for different platforms i.e. Windows, Mac or Linux (or whatever).
+Also important to note that there will be different software options for different platforms i.e. Windows, Mac or Linux (or whatever you preferred platform is).

 - To rip the CD to your harddisk, search for “free cd ripper”